jaydenseric/svg-symbol-viewer/readme.md

 1. Install the latest [Node.js and npm](https://npmjs.com/get-npm).
 2. Install the latest [Vercel CLI](https://vercel.com/download).
-3. Duplicate `.env.example` as `.env` and configure.
+3. In the project directory, run `npm install`.
+4. In the project directory, run `now env pull`.

+## Scripts

-4. Run `npm install` in the project directory with Terminal.
+Run scripts in the project directory.

-5. Run `now dev` for development.
+- Run `now dev` for development.
+- Run `now` for a preview deployment.
+- Run `now --prod` for a production deployment.

+## Editor

 Your editor must support: